gauravsachdev/Ctf_Or_LearningLabs/OWASP Testing Guide/Guide.md

 For example, the same symbolic name may be associated to three web applications such as: http://www.example.com/url1 http://www.example.com/url2 http://www.example.com/url3

-In this case, the URL http://www.example.com/ would not be associated with a meaningful page, and the three applications would be hidden, unless the tester explicitly knows how to reach them, i.e., the tester knows url1, url2 or url3.
-There is usually no need to publish web applications in this way, unless the owner doesn’t want them to be accessible in a standard way, and is prepared to inform the users about their exact location.
-This doesn’t mean that these applications are secret, just that their existence and location is not explicitly advertised.

 here is no way to fully ascertain the existence of non-standard-named web applications.
 Being non-standard, there is no fixed criteria governing the naming convention, however there are a number of techniques that the tester can use to gain some additional insight.

 First, if the web server is mis-configured and allows directory browsing, it may be possible to spot these applications.
 Vulnerability scanners may help in this respect.